CalSTRS: Teachers' Retirement Fund

 The assets come from contributions by members, employing school districts, investment earnings and appropriations from the State of California's General Fund.
 The fund's investments create a stream of income to add to those assets.

-The CalSTRS investment portfolio includes stocks, bonds, real estate and short-term investments.
+The CalSTRS investment portfolio includes companies' shares, bonds, real estate and short-term investments.

 Finances

-As of June 30, 2019, CalSTRS managed a portfolio worth approximately $239 billion and pension liabilities of $329 billion, leaving a net pension liability of $90 billion at that date.
+As of June 30, 2022, CalSTRS managed a portfolio worth approximately $348 billion and held approximately $48 billion of liabilities, leaving a net pension position of $300 billion at that date.

 Governance

 The Teachers' Retirement Board is responsible for maintaining the Teachers' Retirement Fund in order to pay benefits to CalSTRS members and their survivors.

 Teachers' Retirement Board

 The Teachers' Retirement Board sets policies, makes rules for and administers CalSTRS.
 The Board is also responsible for ensuring benefits are paid by the system in accordance with law.

 The 12-member Teachers' Retirement Board is made up of: